observeinc/terraform-aws-kinesis-firehose/README.md

 ## Configuring other sources

-If you have not specified a Kinesis Data Stream as a source, you are free to configure other sources to put directly to your Kinesis Firehose delivery stream.
+If you have not specified a Kinesis Data Stream as a source, you are free to configure other sources to send directly to your Kinesis Firehose delivery stream.
 You can use the module output policy when adding sources:

 ```hcl
 resource "aws_iam_role_policy_attachment" "invoke_firehose" {